 There will also be images and panels demonstrating the breadth of the BPMA collection, available for visitors to view.
 We will also have on display a small number of panels from our First World War exhibition: Last Post, to mark the centenary of the First World War in 2014.

 Secret coding signifying sailing times.
 The location of each area of conflict was coded by letter to maintain secrecy: A for ‘in France’, and B for ‘East Africa’, for example.

 Last Post is shortly going on tour to a wide variety of museums, galleries and libraries across the UK.
 The flagship Last Post exhibition will be on display at Coalbrookdale Museum of Iron from Friday 11 April.

-Also available at the BPMA stand will be tickets to purchase for the BPMA evening talk taking place on Thursday 18 September, entitled ‘Postal Censorship during the First World War’ with Graham Mark.
-The talk is taking place on Thursday 18 September at 7pm, at the Phoenix Centre (next door to the BPMA), a 20 minute walk from the Business Design Centre.
-Light refreshments will be available from 6pm at the Phoenix Centre.
+Also available at the BPMA stand will be tickets to purchase for the BPMA evening talk on Thursday 20 February at the Phoenix Centre (next door to the BPMA and a 20 minute walk from the Business Design Centre) on the histories of The Times’ War Correspondents.

 –Dominique Gardner, Exhibitions Officer